- 1 Questor Technology Inc (CVE: QST)

 MEMEX (CVE: OEE)

-MEMEX is an under the radar Canadian penny stock based out of Ontario that I’ve been following for quite sometime.
-The company is an Internet of Things platform provider that offer real-time business analytics for the manufacturing sector.
-Their main product “MERLIN” allows manufacturing businesses to significantly increase productivity by 10-50% which makes them more leaner and efficient operationally, helping them to improve overall profitability.
+MEMEX is an under the radar Canadian penny stock based out of Ontario that I’ve been following for quite some time.
+The company is an Internet of Things platform provider that offers real-time business analytics for the manufacturing sector.
+Their primary product “MERLIN” allows manufacturing businesses to significantly increase productivity by 10-50% which makes them more leaner and efficient operationally, helping them to improve overall profitability.
 Their main product claims to provide an internal rate of return of 300%, this an insane value proposition!!
-MEMEX currently have a market cap of C$45.47 million and it’s share price has exploded over the past four months going from 0.12 to 0.42.
-I expect it’s rise to continue as they have no real competitors and have formed some clever strategic partnerships with Cisco and Mazak allowing them to dominate their niche market.
-They have a strong balance sheet with relatively little or no debt and high inside ownership.
-Projections from management have predicted they will be profitable by first quarter of 2017.
+After having a strong performance last year, MEMEX market cap has dropped from C$42 million to C$24.45 million.
+Their share price exploded in 2016, going from 0.12 to 0.42.
+Since then MEMEX has consolidated its operations, so it’s better able to cope with expansion.
+I expect the stock price to recover as they have no real competitors and have formed clever strategic partnerships with Cisco and Mazak.
+In the future, this hopefully will allow them to dominate their niche market.
+They have a strong balance sheet with relatively small debt and high inside ownership.
+MEMEX is still unprofitable, but I expect that to change in 2018.
+This is a long-term investment idea that requires a lot of patience to own.

 SharpSpring Inc (NASDAQ: SHSP)

 SharpSpring is a software company that helps provide a platform to automate online marketing.
 Main competitors include Hubspot, Marketo and Pardot.
 Their service leverages cloud computing to power their platform to enable businesses to increase website traffic, generate leads and drive conversions to increase sales.
 Their innovative platform contains an array of powerful features such as; call tracking, blog builder, landing page creator, CRM software and email automation based on customer behavior.
-Their main goal is to make inbound marketing affordable for small and medium businesses.
-Sharpspring’s latest earnings report has been solid posting record revenues of $4.2 million, up $600,000 YOY.
-The company has $15.3 million on it’s balance sheet with only 8 million shares outstanding.
-They managed to add 251 new customers which add $1.8 million in recurring annual revenue.
-As SharpSpring continues to reinvest in it’s automation marketing technologies they will gain a stronger foothold in the market and it’s impressive growth rate is expected to continue.
+Their primary goal is to make inbound marketing affordable for small and medium businesses.
+SharpSpring’s latest earnings report has been solid posting record revenues of $4.2 million, up $600,000 YOY.
+The company has $15.3 million on its balance sheet with only 8 million shares outstanding.
+They managed to add 251 new customers who add $1.8 million in recurring annual revenue.
+As SharpSpring continues to reinvest in its automation marketing technologies they will gain a stronger foothold in the market and its impressive growth rate is expected to continue.

-SilverSun Technologies is a little known $9M technology micro cap specializing in business software for distribution and manufacturing SMB’s.
-What distinguishes them from other software firms is that have their own proprietary software and provide a wide array of valuing adding activities including technical support and consulting.
-Last quarter this penny share reported solid financials, revenue was $8.5 million (up 44.3% YOY) with a net income of $547,000.
-Net margin, EPS, return on equity and return on assets are all up YOY.
-It’ll be interesting to see if they can maintain strong earnings.
-It’s rare to discover a profitable little small cap with consistent growth that is clearly on the right track.
+SilverSun Technologies is a little known $18M technology micro cap specializing in business software for distribution and manufacturing SMB’s.
+What distinguishes them from other software firms is that have their own proprietary software.
+They provide a wide array of valuing adding activities including technical support and consulting.
+Last quarter this penny share reported slightly disappointing financials.
+Revenue was $8.5 million with a net income of $120,493 (drop from $547,120 in the previous quarter).
+It’ll be interesting to see if they get back on the right track.
+Despite declining revenues, it’s rare to discover a profitable little small cap.
+We will keep on an eye on SSNT and wouldn’t invest until they prove they can maintain stable earnings.
 SSNT is very illiquid with barely any volume but still is a quality micro cap worth following.

 Innovative Food Holdings Inc (OTCMKTS: IVFH)